natcap/invest.users-guide/source/crop_production.rst

   |float|float|
   +-----+-----+

 3. **Economic Returns Map (Raster)**  A GDAL-supported raster representing the economic returns generated by the crops.
-Each cell value in the raster shall be a non-negative float value representing the returns (revenue minus costs) generated under the given scenario in units of the currency from the user-provided Economics Table. [[[What about nodata values? default to zero or use a nodata value?]]]
+Each cell value in the raster shall be a non-negative float value representing the returns (revenue minus costs) generated under the given scenario in units of the currency from the user-provided Economics Table.
+If insufficient data is provided in a given cell, the cell will contain a 'no-data' value.

   +-----+-----+
   |float|float|